 What categories of data are handled by Doctena

 - When you book an appointment without creation of a Doctena user account, we may collect personal identification data, including your surname, first name, phone number, postal address, e-mail address, date of birth, age, sex, nationality, number of ID card or passport, social identification number, your signature, etc …; traffic information for each call or internet session.
-This traffic information contains the called numbers, the identification of phone number , the data and the duration of the communication or the date, the duration and the data volume of the internet session; moments of connection; computer identification data obtained under the access granted to the Doctena website mainly IP address, your email address, cookies, electronic signature; care-related data, including the reason for the practitioner’s appointment, the specialty of the practitioner, the frequency of the appointments, the name of the attending physician, the history and feedback of the appointments, and any data belonging to the medical record that you share with the practitioner or the practitioner wants to share with you; data relating to the civil or professional status, in particular your marital status, family composition, your profession, …;
+This traffic information contains the called numbers, the identification of phone number , the data and the duration of the communication or the date, video consultation quality information, the duration and the data volume of the internet session; moments of connection; computer identification data obtained under the access granted to the Doctena website mainly IP address, your email address, cookies, electronic signature; care-related data, including the reason for the practitioner’s appointment, the specialty of the practitioner, the frequency of the appointments, the name of the attending physician, the history and feedback* of the appointments, and any data belonging to the medical record that you share with the practitioner or the practitioner wants to share with you; data relating to the civil or professional status, in particular your marital status, family composition, your profession, …;

 - When you create a Doctena user account, we may, in addition to the data mentioned above, collect other data as data relating to your login and password, as well as data relating to preference data, historical data.